 - Capillary refill time (CRT), blood pressure and mucous membrane assessment are important indicators of hydration status but may be hard to measure due to location of the burn10.

-- Though rarely immediately helpful in the Emergency Department setting, early catheterization is important as urine output is a reliable sign that can demonstrate poor perfusion and serve as a guide to ongoing resuscitation9, 10, 13.
+- Though rarely immediately helpful in the Emergency Department setting, early catheterisation is important as urine output is a reliable sign that can demonstrate poor perfusion and serve as a guide to ongoing resuscitation9, 10, 13.

 - In a significant burn there can be an increased metabolic demand on the patient which can cause organ dysfunction.
 Therefore, important baseline tests to consider are full blood count, urea and electrolytes, coagulation profile, liver function tests, amylase, C-reactive protein and capillary blood glucose.
 This also helps to identify any other issues impacting on the patient.
 If the patient is likely to go to theatre a serum group and save is warranted.